jrf25906/perspective-app/backend/README.md

 # Backend API Server

+# Perspective Daily Challenge Loop - Proof of Concept

+The current MVP focus for the Perspective backend is the **Daily Challenge Loop**, as outlined in the [Perspective PRD v2](link-to-prd).
+This proof of concept implements the core API functionality to power the daily challenge experience.

+**Tech Stack:** Node.js, Express, PostgreSQL, JWT, Knex.js, Joi, Docker, and related tools.

+**First Deliverable:** A cross-platform API to:
+- Fetch today's challenge
+- Submit user answers
+- Provide instant feedback

+The API is designed to support upcoming features such as Echo Score, streak tracking, adaptive challenge routing, and user profiles.
+For the full product vision and roadmap, refer to the [PRD](link-to-prd).

+# Backend API Server

+## Product Vision & Differentiators

+**Perspective** bridges live news, cognitive training, and gamified tracking to foster critical thinking and self-awareness.

+**Key Differentiators:**
+- Content ↔ Reflection loop at the core of the experience
+- Unique Echo Score metric for cognitive feedback
+- Habit system and streaks for engagement
+- Personal bias profile generation
+- Safe, guided micro-debates and community forums
+- Material 3-inspired UX for modern, accessible design

 ## Overview

 Node.js Express backend API server for the Perspective App providing authentication, data management, and business logic.